renovatebot/renovate/lib/modules/manager/regex/readme.md

 appVersion: 'v0.4.0'
 ```

-Using the regexManagers below, renovate will look for available docker tag of the image `amazon/amazon-eks-pod-identity-webhook`.
+Using the `regexManagers` below, Renovate looks for available Docker tags of the image `amazon/amazon-eks-pod-identity-webhook`.

 ```json
 {